-Freeby Freeby Scale of Effect (SE) ST - Short Term, MT - Medium Term, LT - Long Term ++ strongly positive; + slightly or moderately positive; 0 neutral or no obvious effect; - slightly or moderately negative; strongly negative; ?
-Unclear SA/SE A Objectives Description of Effect Sca le of e fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
-Additionally, emissions from vehicle trips and mineral processing have potential for negative effects on air quality.
-New extraction areas would result in the temporary loss of greenfield land and the permanent loss of a mineral resource. - The temporary nature of minerals development would result in some of the effects being removed upon the cessation of working, hence, the reduction in the assessment of the effects.
+Scale of Effect (SE) ST - Short Term, MT - Medium Term, LT - Long Term

+++ strongly positive; + slightly or moderately positive; 0 neutral or no obvious effect; - slightly or moderately negative; -- strongly negative; ?
+Unclear

+SA/SEA Objectives Description of Effect Scale of effect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
+Additionally, emissions from vehicle trips and infilling have the potential for negative effects on air quality.
+Infilling has the potential to reduce the area of the land to be returned to a large water body (as currently consented) and, thereby increase the soil resources available for use. l· l· 1 The temporary nature of the infilling would result in some of the effects being removed upon the cessation of working, hence, the reduction in the assessment of the effects.
 Indeed in the longer term, there is potential for soils and the hydrological functions of the site to be returned.
-Careful site selection and site management can seek to offset some of the harm that a new extraction area may cause.
 Appropriate soil handling strategies would ensure that valuable agricultural soils retain their value.
-02 To avoid or reduce flood risk as a result of minerals and waste development Parts of the identified land are in flood zones 2 and 3.
-Sand and gravel workings are water-compatible development.
-03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora New minerals development has the potential to damage natural systems and disrupt the habitats of the local flora and fauna - land north of railway line has numerous ponds with high potential for Great Crested Newts.
-River Eye SSSI is in close proximity to the proposed area.
-Even though mineral sites offer the potential, in the long term, to replace the habitat(s) removed to enable extraction, a SSSI may be harmed by extraction.
-Careful site selection can seek to offset some of the harm that a new extraction area may cause.
-Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
+02 To avoid or reduce flood risk as a result of minerals and waste development The entire site is in flood zone 1. ++ ++ ++ Landfills are classed as more vulnerable development and appropriate for flood zone 1.
+03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora New waste development has the potential to damage natural systems and disrupt the habitats of the local flora and fauna.
+However, given that the area involved has been previously worked the chances of any interest are reduced. - - ?/+ Landfill sites offer the potential, in the long term, to replace the habitat(s) removed to enable extraction.

-- 1 04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Policy does nothing towards reducing the reliance on primary won minerals.
-The policy seeks to meet the County's apportionment for primary minerals.
-The need for new minerals is based on an assumption that a certain amount of the need for minerals will be met from recycled products.
-05 To maximise the sustainable transportation of minerals and waste, through the use of non- road alternatives and the reduction of the distance travelled by untreated waste The new sand and gravel extraction areas would remove their mineral from site by road.
-This site does not have the ability to move mineral from the site via non-road alternatives.
-Use of conveyors within the site would reduce need for HGVs.
-06 To conserve the quality of the countryside and landscape New extraction site is a greenfield site in the countryside and would have a negative effect. - - -/+ Mineral sites offer the potential, in the long term, to reinstate the land but without landfill this would not be to its original levels.
-Careful site selection can seek to offset some of the harm that a new extraction area may cause.
-07 To protect the significance of heritage assets of archaeological, cultural and historic value New minerals development has the potential to affect heritage assets, in particular those that may be buried and previously unknown.
-Great potential for archaeological remains to be present.
-Site contains certain ridge and furrow features.
-Adjacent to moated site and fishpond scheduled monument, and Stapleford Hall listed gardens, grounds and landscape park.
-Variety of archaeological interests around and in the historic settlement cores of Brentingby and Wyfordby.
-Careful site selection can seek to offset some of the harm that a new extraction area may cause.
-Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
+04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse Policy does nothing towards moving waste up the waste hierarchy away from disposal.
+Landfill proposed would be inert and consist mainly of excavated soils and subsoils from greenfield developments for which there are little alternative uses. gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste Waste would enter the site by road.
+1 1 This site does not have the ability to move waste from the site via non-road alternatives.
+The use of back hauling has the possibility to reduce HGV journeys.
+06 To conserve the quality of the countryside and landscape This new waste site would be a greenfield site in the countryside and would have a negative effect. ı - -/+ Landfill sites offer the potential, in the long term, to reinstate the land to its original levels.
+07 To protect the significance of heritage assets of archaeological, cultural and historic value ++ ++ ++ No known historical value or designations.